Industrial/Organizational Psychologist Career (Salary + Duties)

 Interviews from an Industrial/Organizational Psychologist

 As you go through college, internships, and other milestones on your way to your career, you will hear from many industrial/organizational psychologists about why they chose this field and how they spend their days.
 But why wait?
-There are a lot of interviews with industrial/organizational psychologists online that you can both read and watch!
+There are a lot of interviews with industrial/organizational psychologists online that you can read and watch!

 Read through what it’s like to go through an industrial/organizational psychology program or watch an I/O psychologist talk about a day in her life.
 Dive even deeper by searching through the I/O psychology subreddit to hear real questions and insights from I/O psychologists working in their field.